ehren/ceto/README.md

 If passing by T* or T& suffices in C++ (especially const T&), maybe you should be using `struct` instead of `class` in ceto anyway!
 And note that switching class to struct doesn't require changing a whole bunch of `x->foo` to `x.foo` as would be the case in C++ (the annoying assymetry of `x->foo` vs `x.foo` being one of the better reasons to embrace R.36 fully in non-ceto generated C++ code).
 Yes, flounting this suggested warning results in code that unnecessarilly requires a parameter ownership regime (shared_ptr) when unowned raw pointers or mutable references suffice.
 But this is a reasonable performance compromise for safety purposes (see Chrome's banning of all raw pointers in favor of miracle_ptr).

-Note that for classes with "uninitialized" data members
+Note that e.g. in this case:

 ```python
 class (Foo: